IntoTheVerse/Solana_RPGQuest_SummerCamp/README.md

 <h1 align="center">Solana RPG Quest Game</h1>

-<a href="https://twitter.com/IntrantInferis"> Follow us on Twitter for the latest updates as this project is now being developed for mobile phones with even exciting gameplay mechanics and on-chain features, after the Solana Summer Camp hackathon </a>
+<a href="https://twitter.com/IntrantInferis"> Follow us on Twitter for the latest updates as this game is now being developed for mobile phones with even exciting gameplay mechanics and on-chain features, after the Solana Summer Camp hackathon </a>

 Winner of gaming track at Solana Summer Camp '22.
 Currently we're building this game on mobile on Unity